opus-research/jgit/Documentation/technical/reftable.md

 field (e.g. `ref_index_position`) will be 0.

 - `obj_position`: byte position for the first obj block.
+- `obj_id_len`: number of bytes used to abbreviate object identifiers in obj blocks.
 - `log_position`: byte position for the first log block.
 - `ref_index_position`: byte position for the start of the ref index.
 - `obj_index_position`: byte position for the start of the obj index.